KonstantinSviridov/GettingStarted/GettingStarted.md

 RandomPet : false
 ```

-The `ITypeDefinition.subTypes()` method is used to obtain direct subtypes of the type.
+In order to obtain direct subtypes of the type, you should call the `ITypeDefinition.subTypes()` method which returns an array of `ITypeDefinition` instances.
 Lets list all the direct subtypes of the `Pet` type:
 ```
 api.types().filter(function(type){
     return type.name()=="Pet"